elixir-oslo/lega-commander/README.md

   -p, --proxy                   Upload the files through the proxy service

  download:
-  -f, --file= File to download
+  -f, --file= FILE or =FOLDER   File or folder to download -p, --proxy                   Download the files through the proxy service

 ```
 ### Example Usage
 As an example, if we want to upload file named `sample-c4gh-file.c4gh` and in path of `/path/to/a/c4gh/file`